 The Summer Multi-Site Business in Europe Program was conceived by Professor Thomas M. Porcano in 1995.
 It was first offered during the summer 1996 with Professors Thomas M. Porcano and Wayne Staton as teachers and on-site coordinators.
 The program has been offered 21 times (years).

-The Summer Multi-Site Business in Europe Program’s purpose as an academic program was, and always has been, to provide students with an enriched global experience via three components: (1) in-class learning, (2) guided discovery via professional speakers and interactions and guided tours, and (3) personal discoveries through personal travels within base cities and between base cities.
+The Summer Multi-Site Business in Europe Program’s purpose as an academic program always has been to provide students with an enriched global experience via three components: (1) in-class learning, (2) guided discovery via professional speakers and interactions and guided tours, and (3) personal discoveries through personal travels within base cities and between base cities.

-Professor Porcano earned a Bachelor’s, Masters and Doctoral degree from Indiana University (Bloomington) and Professor Staton earned a Bachelor’s and Masters degree from Miami University (Ohio) and a Doctor of Jurisprudence (JD) from the University of Akron.
+Professor Porcano earned Bachelor’s, Master's and Doctoral degrees from Indiana University (Bloomington) and Professor Staton earned Bachelor’s and Master's degrees from Miami University (Ohio) and a Doctor of Jurisprudence (JD) from the University of Akron.
 Each has been nominated for and has won a variety of teaching awards.
 In addition, each has extensive experience abroad.

 Since its inception, more than 1,400 students majoring in a variety of fields have participated in the program.
 Students from Appalachian State University, College of Charleston, Gonzaga University, Indiana University, Indiana State University, Miami University (Ohio), Saint Joseph University (Philadelphia), Thomas More College, University of Arizona, University of Dayton, University of Iowa, University of Kentucky, University of Louisville, University of Missouri, University of Tennessee, Vanderbilt University, and Wittenberg University have participated in the program.